08YESHWANTH08/Netflix_Data_Analysis_ELT_Pipeline/README.md

-# 🎬 Netflix Data Analysis ELT Pipeline with dbt & Snowflake
+# 🎬 Netflix Data Analysis ELT Pipeline with dbt & Snowflake (Ongoing --> Building PowerBI Dashboard)

 This project is a modern data stack implementation of an end-to-end ELT pipeline using **dbt (Data Build Tool)** with **Snowflake** and **AWS S3** as the underlying platforms.